Know Your Customer (KYC) - Meaning, Requirement, Procedure & KYC Status Check

 Aadhar based Biometric

-- You can opt for Aadhaar based KYC.
-For this you can have an authorised person from the agency to visit you and collect your details
+- You can opt for Aadhaar-based KYC.
+For this, you can have an authorized person from the agency to visit you and collect your details

-- You need to submit your Aadhaar copy to the authorised person
+- You need to submit your Aadhaar copy to the authorized person

 - Your details will be generated by matching the fingerprint to the aadhaar database